tmerr/computercraftIRC/README.md

 ================
 Author: Trevor Merrifield (trevorm42@gmail.com)

-####What it does
+####What is it?
-This lets a computercraft computer run an IRC client.
+This is an IRC client for computercraft.
 The client can connect to an IRC channel, show it on screen and send messages to it.

 ####Screenshots